 Under pressure from the National Bank of Ukraine (NBU), Avangard Bank relieved its main beneficiaries, Konstantin Stetsenko and Makar Pasenyuk, co-founders of the investment company ICU, from their duties on its supervisory board.

 The decision was made on November 23 by the Cypriot company Westal Holdings, which is the sole shareholder of the bank.
-The NBU demanded that the owners of the ICU group be excluded from the supervisory board of Avangard back in May, claiming that they did not meet the “qualification requirements for professional suitability” due to the bonuses they received in the amount of UAH 580 million each.
+The NBU demanded that the owners of the ICU group be excluded from the supervisory board of Avangard back in May, claiming that they did not meet the “qualification requirements for professional suitability” due to bonuses received in the amount of UAH 580 million each.

 Avangard has already nominated Maxim Grinchenko and Grigory Ovcharenko to replace ICU beneficiaries.
 The NBU approved them on November 21, and on November 23, the bank’s shareholder relieved Stetsenko and Pasenyuk of their duties on the supervisory board.